theochem/chemtools/doc/usr_doc_globaltool.rst

     B      &= E(N_0) - A  \\
     \gamma &= \ln \left( 1 - \frac{E(N_0 - 1) - 2E(N_0) + E(N_0 + 1)}{E(N_0 + 1) - E(N_0)} \right) \\

-Due to the complexiy of the obtained parameters, we skip substituting them into the energy expression.
+Due to the complexity of the obtained parameters, we skip substituting them into the energy expression.
 However, at this stage, the energy expression can be evaluated for any given number of electrons as implemented in :class:`chemtools.tool.globaltool.ExponentialGlobalTool.energy`.